To help your search use the Ctrl key and press F

 Wounded a couple of occasions-

-And then again on 7 June 1918 with GSW to leg, right thigh, the extra small note says thumb and face
+And then Wounded again on 7 June 1918 with GSW to the leg, and right thigh, the extra small note says thumb and face

 Invalided back to England